wp-plugins/wp-links-page/readme.txt

 — Adding and Editing Links —

 With this version you are limited to six links only.
-Purchase the pro version for unlimited links at http://wplinkspage.com/purchase/

 Visit the WP Links Page section of the dashboard to add, reorder, and edit the links.